Q-system completion for C* 2-categories: Q-system completion

 We claim that ${}_AB_A$ and ${}_{A\oplus A'}B_{A\oplus A'}$ are equivalent as Q-systems.
 Indeed, define ${}_AX_{A\oplus A'}:= {}_AB_{A\oplus A'}$ as a unitarily separable ${}_AB_A-{}_{A\oplus A'}B_{A\oplus A'}$ bimodule with the obvious left and right actions.
 It is straightforward to adapt the previous Example \ref{ex:EquivalentRestrictedQSystem} to show that $X \xzq_{{}_{A\oplus A'}B_{A\oplus A'}} X^\vee \cong {}_AB_A$ and $X^\vee \xzq_{{}_AB_A} X \cong {}_{A\oplus A'}B_{A\oplus A'}$ as Q-systems. \end{ex}

-\begin{rem} In followup work \cite{QSys3Functor}, we will prove that $\QSys$ is a 3-endofunctor on the 3-category (algebraic tricategory \cite{MR3076451}) of 2 $\rm C^*/W^*$ categories.
+\begin{rem} In \cite{MR4369356}, we prove that $\QSys$ is a 3-endofunctor on the 3-category (algebraic tricategory \cite{MR3076451}) of 2 $\rm C^*/W^*$ categories.
 For the purposes of this article, in order to induce actions of $\rm C^*$-algebras, we need only the construction below at the level of $\dag$ 2-functors.
 The following construction is similar to \cite[\S A.6]{1812.11933}. \end{rem}

 \begin{construction} A $\dag$ 2-functor $F: \cC \to \cD$ between $\rm C^*/W^*$ 2-categories induces a $\dag$ 2-functor $\QSys(F): \QSys(\cC) \to \QSys(\cD)$.

 \item[\underline{Objects:}] Given a Q-system $(Q,m,i)\in \cC(b\to b)$, $\QSys(F)$ maps $(Q,m,i)$ to $(F(Q),F(m)\circ F^2_{Q,Q},F(i)\circ F^1_b)\in \cD(F(b)\to F(b))$.